katerinanavab/webdocs/docs/ref/mindset.md

 ---
 layout: default
-title: "🧠 Mindset"
+title: "🧠 Mindset Tips"
 parent: References
 ---

-# 🧠 Mindset & Motivation
+# 🧠 Mindset & Motivation Tips
 ### Introduction

 Learning to code is incredibly rewarding but can also be difficult and frustrating.
 Like any skill worth knowing, it takes time to acquire, and it can't be learned in a weekend or even a month.
 With that said, we believe anyone can learn how to program as long as they are willing to put in the time and effort.